 What we mean is, if your Canva template has a plain arrow and you prefer to use swirly, fun arrows, make the switch and see how it looks.

-The template on the right is the same but edited using our brand’s color palette, fonts, and fun design elements we use throughout our blog’s graphics.
+The template on the right is the same as the one on the left but edited using our brand’s color palette, fonts, and fun design elements, which we use throughout our blog’s graphics.

-Even though it’s a template that other bloggers will use, it’s so unique to our brand that you wouldn’t know it’s from our own template membership!
+Even though it’s a template that other bloggers will use, it’s so unique to our brand that you wouldn’t notice other bloggers use the same design!

 Starting from the top, we: